tjwoodall/other-deductions-api/resources/public/api/conf/1.0/docs/overview.md

-This API allows software packages to retrieve, create and amend, and delete deductions that have been previously populated.
+This API allows developers to retrieve, create and amend, and delete deductions.

+For information on how to connect to this API [see the Income Tax MTD end-to-end service guide](https://developer.service.hmrc.gov.uk/guides/income-tax-mtd-end-to-end-service-guide/).